 It's difficult to beat University of Mary if you wish to pursue Nursing as a major.
 12.1% of undergraduates at University of Mary are nursing majors.
 Bismarck, North Dakota is in a peaceful, serene, country area.

-This school's affordable yearly price is pretty appealing to cost-conscious applicants.
 Worried that you won't be able to afford University of Mary?
 Don’t let that prevent you from applying since 84.0% of undergraduates get financial help.
-Find all the essential details on University of Mary by viewing their scorecard.
+This school's affordable yearly price is pretty appealing to cost-conscious applicants.
+Take a virtual tour to learn more about University of Mary's campus.